 Travel Required

-Extensive.
-1-2 times per month, nationally, for organizational and partner events, policy and fundraising meetings, speaking engagements.
+National travel 1-2 times a month for organizational and partner events, policy, and fundraising meetings, speaking engagements.

 Work Authorization/Clearances